kineticadb/kinetica-api-cpp/README.md

     -   `$ qtcreator -noload Welcome qtcreator-gpudb-api-cpp.creator`

-Instructions to build the Kinetica CPP API on Windows
+Instructions to build the Kinetica C++ API on Windows
 =====================================================